Last updated: 13 August 2020

-To find the best golf insurance policy, think about:
+When you buy golf insurance, UK providers will offer a range of policies.
+To find the best golf insurance cover, think about:

 What you want cover for, e.g. golf equipment or injuries

 How much your golf equipment costs